-Jason Allen is a Senior Research Advisor in the Financial Stability Department at the Bank of Canada.
+Jason Allen is a Senior Research Director in the Financial Market Department at the Bank of Canada.
 He is an applied microeconomist whose primary research interests center on the household sector and the role that competition in retail banking plays in shaping credit outcomes.
 Specific topics include price competition in the mortgage market and bankruptcy choice.
 Jason Allen received his PhD in economics from Queen’s University.

 This paper combines loan-level administrative data with household-level survey data to analyze the impact of recent macroprudential policy changes in Canada using a microsimulation model of mortgage demand of first-time homebuyers.